OberstKrueger/www-oberstkrueger-com/report/health/exercise-routine/index.md

 My solution to this problem is to have a soundtrack to the work out that makes it more fun.
 For all 3 forms of exercise, I have a particular audio playlist that I pull from.
 This helps me get in the mindset for that workout.

 When I do my push-up routine, there is time for just a few songs to play.
-For this, I rotate through a collection of upbeat soundtrack music.
+For this, I rotate through a collection of fast soundtrack music.
 The various [Doom](https://en.wikipedia.org/wiki/Doom_(series)) soundtracks are great for this, as well as the battle themes from [Final Fantasy](https://en.wikipedia.org/wiki/Final_Fantasy).

 During my bike riding sessions, I listen to soundtrack music that I have not yet listened to.
 I have a playlist in iTunes that loads up all music with a playcount of 0.
 From this list, I play any instrumental music, which tends to be game soundtracks.
 I listen to this, as I spend most of my time readinig while riding the bike.
 This lets me focus mentally on something that is more stimulating than the act of exercising.
 Should I run out of unplayed instrumental music, or run out of things to read, I will switch to working through my podcast queue.